How Can I Have a Better Marriage?

 Praying together for each other solves many problems and prevents others.

 - “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another” (John 13:34, NKJV).

 - “Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much” (James 5:16, NKJV).

 Jesus said to love your enemies—we certainly should be able to sincerely love our spouses.

 God gave marriage to be a blessing.
 Sin in us has sometimes turned it into a curse.
 God’s ideal plan is for a man and a woman to be married for life.

 It is sin and selfishness that cause divorce.

-- Wherefore they are no more twain, but one flesh.
-What therefore God hath joined together, let not man put asunder (Matthew 19:6).
+- “So then, they are no longer two but one flesh.
+Therefore what God has joined together, let not man separate” (Matthew 19:6, NKJV).

 We are counseled to keep this family circle closed to all others.
 Telling others how bad the spouse has been or what the spouse did or did not do, is the business of no one else.
 They are not to know of it.